Using and Debugging Environment Variables

 Each Validator can’t tell if a value is wrong.
 This is a subjective matter.
 For example: -numSession $NUM_SESSION$.

-As such debugging this error is something that requirement your judgement.
+As such, debugging this error is something that requires your judgement.
 Examining the Diagnostic Environment Variables displays will help you identify what the problem is.

 Value in the environment variable doesn’t exist

 A common error case is where the environment variable specifies a directory, but the directory does not exist.
 A related error case is when a filename is specified but does not exist.
 For cases like -fileLocations where the values loaded can be inspected in the settings displays you will see the specified folder location listed in an error colour indicating an invalid path.